-4A TRIGONOMETRY

-PREREQUISITES: Mathematics 103 or equivalent.
-ADVISORIES: Eligibility for English 125 and 126.
+4A TRIGONOMETRY 4 units, 4 lecture hours, (Pass/No Pass) PREREQUISITES: Mathematics 103 or equivalent, and Geometry.
+ADVISORIES: Eligibility for English 125 and English 126.

 This course in trigonometry of the plane concentrates on trigonometric functions and their applications.
 Topics covered include the trigonometric functions, solution of right triangles, radian measure, fundamental identities, angular measure, graphs, logarithms, functions of composite angles, oblique triangles, trigonometric equations, inverse trigonometric functions, and complex numbers, including powers and roots.
 The study of polar coordinates and polar equations is also covered.
 (A, CSU-GE)